#1 Ranked Children’s Hospital by U.S. News & World Report

 Two years ago today we were at Boston Children's Hospital and our daughter, Emily, was having an aortic stent placed.
 We were told it would have to be replaced by the time she turned 2 (which was last June) but its still in place and working beautifully.
 We thank God every day for the amazing work of Dr. Gerald Marx and Dr. James Lock.

 This weekend we celebrated our beautiful daughter, Mikayla's 1st birthday and that’s thanks to the amazing surgeons and staff on the 8th floor!!
 Mikayla was born with a rare diagnosis of Pentalogy of Cantrell which included several heart defects.

 Cardiomyopathy is a condition that affects the structure and function of the heart muscle.
 There are several forms of the disease, and each one has a variety of possible causes and symptoms.
-If your child has been diagnosed with cardiomyopathy, it is important that you find a doctor who is experienced and who thoroughly understands your child’s condition.
+If your child has been diagnosed with cardiomyopathy, it is important that you find a doctor who is experienced in treating cardiomyopathy in children and who thoroughly understands all forms of the condition.

 Services offered through our Cardiomyopathy Program include:

 Meet Danny, a high school athlete who overcame cardiomyopathy.
 Read about his and other cardiomyopathy patients stories.